Dietary requirements and food allergies… we’ve got this *breathe a sigh of relief*.

 Severe food allergies

 Some severe food allergies prevent sufferers from being in the same immediate area as their allergen.
 Common examples of this can include nuts, seeds and shellfish.
 So, make sure guests who report food allergies are clear about the severity of their food allergy.
-If any guests have food allergies this severe, their allergen will need to be avoided on your menu.
+If any guests have food allergies this severe, their allergen will need to be avoided on your entire menu.

 We take food allergies and dietary requirements super seriously inline with government standards.
 We can chat to any guests who might have specific questions if required.